jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 ⚠️ Warning: Running scripts out of order may break your mod!
 Some knowledge of ElDewrito modding tools is required.

+Q&A

+Qustion: Do you have to port huge chunks of content & entire campaigns to use this mod?

+Answer: No!
+You simply need to determin what version of Halo Online ElDewrito 0.7.1 Yor mod is useing & run the proper 4k_mmm script set. or custom script set for what you want to mod.

+I recomend starting with ho4kmmm you can just install the scripts that you want to your pak file. but some scripts need to be installed before others.

+for example.  for lobby titles. oviously you would need to install the block elemets first. before you could install the lobby titles.

+btw clear lobby titles removes the old ones. not the new ones. anyhow then you could install the lobby titles. or

+if for instance you where working on a h1 mod you might want to use the lobby_titles_h1 in the 4k_lobby_titles directory for a custom version of that part of the menu.

+so you could just run that script insted. & then mix and match the scripts that you want in your mod.

+if you install scripts from the same catagory with the same number they are just going to override eachother. for instance if you instaled a mod you did'nt like you could just over ride it with anohter. without haveing your mod break or having to start over.

+this is a simple fix. hope this was helpful.

 now you can Add extra flair with main menu mods from these folders (one per category):

 4k_difficulty_style